utopia-foss/utopia/doc/usage/eval/plotting/facet_grid.rst

 Unsurprisingly, we see the peak of infection increasing as the virus becomes more transmissible.

 Stacked line plot with one sweep dimension and statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Let's do the same thing, but with each infection curve representing an average over a few simulation runs with different initial seeds.
 This assumes that we have performed a two-dimensional multiverse run, sweeping over both the :code:`seed` and the transmission rate :code:`p_transmit`.
 The only thing we need to change from the previous entry is the :code:`transform` block:

 .. code-block:: yaml

     transform:
-     - operation: .mean
-       args: [ !dag_tag infected ]
-       kwargs:
-         dim: seed
+      - .mean: [!dag_tag infected, seed]
         tag: data

 .. image:: ../../../_static/_gen/SEIRD/multiverse_plots/stacked_transmission_averaged.pdf
     :width: 800
-  :alt: Stacked density plot
+    :alt: Stacked density plot with average over seed dimension

 This would be much more meaningful if we could add errorbands to each of the curves, so let's do that: